Generic selectors

 Why are Everton leaving Goodison Park?

 So, why leave?
-Well, there is a genuine lack of comfort at Goodison Park, for supporters, players and the media.
+Well, there is a genuine lack of comfort for supporters, players, and the media at Goodison Park.
 In addition, there's a lack of corporate facilities at Goodison Park.
 Everton take home less money from their corporate facilities than any other club in the Premier League does, something which the owners of Everton are desperate to change.
 The move to their new stadium will bring in more money from sponsorship deals and corporate seats.
 Supporters will hope this additional income will be reinvested in the playing squad.

 What's the location of the new Everton stadium?